dgwyer/gutenberg-development-resources/README.md

 - [Core Editor Slack Channel](https://wordpress.slack.com/messages/core-editor) (requires registration)

 # Criteria for Listing Resources
-- Contains mostly editor related development (or linkable category).
+- Blog contains mostly editor related development (or linkable category).
 - Be updated fairly regularly.
 - Posts are dated.
 - _Others_?

 # Disclaimer

 I literally just created this repository and no doubt have missed off some awesome people/resources.
 I apologise in advance if I've missed anyone during this first pass.
-But that's the whole idea of sharing this list so we can all contribute and make it better.
+But, the idea is that this is an ever growing/changing resource.
+One which we can all contribute and make it better.